SimonBirkenheuer/MQTT-Chat/README.md

 ## How to start the application

-Make sure you have the paho-mqtt python package installed.<br>
+Make sure you have the paho-mqtt and json python packages installed.<br>
-To start the listener simply run listener.py.
+To read the chat you have to start the listener.py.<br>
+In order to send messages you have to start the publisher.py.<br>

+Both programs allow for a host, topic and a username to be specified.

 ## About the chat protocol